Free Software

 ADE-4 http://pbil.univ-lyon1.fr/ADE-4/home.php?lang=eng ADE-4 is a multivariate analysis and graphical display software package.

 I sometimes have difficulty with this link.
+Also, I don't see any 'about' page, or page saying who developed this.
+Also, I think it might be an R package.
 I'll leave it here anyway.

 AM statistical software http://am.air.org/ AM is a statistical software package for analyzing data from complex samples, especially large-scale assessments.

-Arc regression software http://www.stat.umn.edu/arc/software.html "Arc is a free, unique, menu-driven statistical analysis tool for regression problems."
+Arc regression software http://www.stat.umn.edu/arc/software.html From R. Dennis Cook and Sanford Weisberg.
+"Arc is a free, unique, menu-driven statistical analysis tool for regression problems."
 The current version is from 2004.

-Easyreg http://econ.la.psu.edu/~hbierens/EASYREG.HTM This is actually an econometrics program, but it apparently does basic statistics as well, and some very advanced statistics related to econometrics, including time series analysis.
+Easyreg http://econ.la.psu.edu/~hbierens/EASYREG.HTM from Herman J. Bierens.
+This is actually an econometrics program, but it apparently does basic statistics as well, and some very advanced statistics related to econometrics, including time series analysis.

 Epidata http://www.epidata.dk/ "a data-entry and data-checking program for Microsoft Windows."
 Epidata is data entry and data checking.
-It can also do some basic analysis.
+According to the website, "EpiData Analysis performs basic statistical analysis, graphs, and comprehensive data management.
+E.g. descriptive statistics, SPC Charts, Recoding data, label values and variables.
+Defining missing values."

-Instat http://www.ssc.rdg.ac.uk/software/instat/instat.html general statistical package.
-I've used this to import an excel file.
-Correlations do okay when correlating two variables.
-At present, the last case has to have values for all variables for Instat to completely read the data, at least for correlation.
+Instat is listed here http://www.reading.ac.uk/ssc/resourcepage/instat.php general statistical package.
+A few years ago, I used an old version to import an excel file.
+Correlations did okay when correlating two variables.
+When I last used this, the last case has to have values for all variables for Instat to completely read the data, at least for correlation.

-MicrOsiris http://www.microsiris.com/ This program "is derived from OSIRIS IV, a statistical and data management package developed and used at the University of Michigan and includes special techniques for data mining and analysis of nominal- and ordinal-scaled data.
+MicrOsiris http://www.microsiris.com/ from Neal and Susan Van Eck.
+This program "is derived from OSIRIS IV, a statistical and data management package developed and used at the University of Michigan and includes special techniques for data mining and analysis of nominal- and ordinal-scaled data.
 Its free but can contribute $25 to get rid of start up reminder screen.

 This page http://www.gnu.org/software/pspp/get.html lists where you can get it, in all the different versions (windows, unix, mac, etc)

 SOFA - Statistics Open For All http://www.sofastatistics.com/home.php Currently being developed.
+From Dr Grant Paton-Simpson.
 Has some basic procedures, mean, median, sd, independent and paired t-tests, Mann-Whitney U, Wilcoxon Signed Ranks, Pearson's Chi Square, one-way ANOVAs, Kruskal Wallis H, and Spearman's and Pearson's correlations.
+As of 2/26/16, it does NOT have regression.
+Also, as of 2/26/16, the site talks about being installed on Windows 7, kinda old.
+No mention of 8 or 10.
 Can link directly to data from MySQL, SQLite, MS Access, and MS SQL Server, and can import data in csv or Excel format.
 Further information is here http://sourceforge.net/projects/sofastatistics/

 Statistical lab http://www.statistiklabor.de/en/ for teaching stat and for doing some analysis.